zzgallo/Xip/README.md

 > [NOTE]
 >Xip is still in **heavy** development and is being worked on quite frequently.
 This has been a learning and hobby project for myself, and I do appreciate all feedback.
 Expect some errors and inefficiencies.

 > [!IMPORTANT]
->Some functions require remote powershell and the program needs to be ran as administrator, it currently does not auto auth via windows credentials.
+>Some functions require remote powershell, however only a few.
+For larger environments this can easily be enabled in Group policy.
+The program needs to be ran as administrator, it currently does not auto auth via windows credentials.